QuantuMobileSoftware/geoap/jupyter/PW/README.md

+# Planetwatchers

+- `sentinel2_download` - the scripts to download Sentinel-2 Level-A or Level-C images.
+- `sentinel1_download` - the scripts to download Sentinel-1 images.
+- `preprocessing` - the scripts and instructions to preprocess Sentinel-1 and Sentinel-2 images.
+- `modelling` - the scripts and instructions to train, evaluate the model and run a model on an area of interest.
+- `notebook` - Jupyter notebooks with different experiments, model analysis, imagery preprocessing, etc

-#for adding planet_watchers package to sip project:
+# for adding planet_watchers package to sip project:
 ```
 cd data/notebooks
 git clone git@github.com:QuantuMobileSoftware/planetwatchers.git pw
 cd pw
 ```

-#for enabling nfs support
+# for enabling nfs support
 ```
 sudo apt-get install cifs-utils
 sudo apt-get install nfs-common
 ```

-#get some requirements from NFS server
+# get some requirements from NFS server
 go to project SIP root directory
 ```
 sudo mount 192.168.1.58:/volume1/SIP /home/quantum/sip